HomeDing/homeding.github.io/dashboard.md

+---
+title: Dashboard
+description: Dashboards
+excerpt: >
+  This is an example of a dashboard for a indoor air quality sensor device like the one described in the [Airquality story](/stories/story-airquality.md).
+---

-# Dashboard
+# {{data.title}}

+{{data.excerpt}}

 ![dashboard ui](/dashboard.png)

-This is an example of a dashboard for a indoor air quality sensor device like the one described in the [Airquality story](/stories/story-airquality.md).

 ## Dashboard features